microsoft/BotFramework-WebChat/samples/19.customization-plain-ui/README.md

 # Customizing Web Chat with a plain HTML UI

-This sample show how to use Web Chat without its UI component.
+This sample shows how to use Web Chat without its UI component.

 # Test out the hosted sample